Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .819, fueled by an OBP of .364 and a team-best slugging percentage of .455 this season.
+- Goldschmidt has an OPS of .816, fueled by an OBP of .363 to go with a slugging percentage of .453.
+All three of those stats are best among St. Louis hitters this season.

-- He ranks 31st in batting average, 22nd in on base percentage, and 56th in slugging among qualified hitters in MLB.
+- Among qualifying batters, he ranks 32nd in batting average, while his on-base percentage ranks 22nd and he is 57th in slugging.

-- Goldschmidt has reached base via a hit in 80 games this year (of 121 played), and had multiple hits in 42 of those games.
+- Goldschmidt has picked up a hit in 80 of 122 games this season, with multiple hits 42 times.

-- Goldschmidt has picked up an RBI in 32.2% of his games this season, with two or more RBI in 16.5% of his games.
-He has also driven in three or more runs in four contests.
+- Goldschmidt has picked up an RBI in 32% of his games this season, with more than one RBI in 16.4% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.